chromaxyz/reflex/README.md

 - Uses neutral language, avoids introducing new terminology.

 Noteably this is a so-called framework, a single well-tested implementation rather than a specification.
-The framework serves the foundation of your modular application allowing you to focus on your business logic.
+The framework serves as the foundation of your modular application allowing you to focus on your business logic.

 ## User flow